eceharmankaya/Smart-Budget-Agent/README.md

 SmartBudget is a personal-finance portfolio project that analyzes transaction history and uses linear programming to recommend a feasible monthly budget.
 It combines Pandas-based analysis, recurring-expense detection, PuLP constraints, and an interactive Streamlit dashboard.

-> **Note:** The repository contains a deterministic `BudgetAgent` reporting module.
-It does not currently use an LLM or external tool-calling API; the dashboard's recommendations are derived from the analysis and optimization outputs.

 ## Overview

 A spending total alone does not show which expenses can realistically change.
 SmartBudget turns historical transactions into category-level monthly averages, identifies recurring payments, and finds the closest feasible plan that meets a chosen reduction target.
 Essential and protected categories retain defined spending floors rather than being reduced to zero to satisfy a target.